ibexa/documentation-developer/docs/permissions/custom_policies.md

 # Custom policies

-The content Repository uses [roles and policies](permissions.md) to give Users access to different functions of the system.
+The content Repository uses [roles and policies](permissions.md) to give users access to different functions of the system.

 Any bundle can expose available Policies via a `PolicyProvider` which can be added to IbexaCoreBundle's [service container](php_api.md#service-container) extension.